A national pillar for educating with strength and purpose

 School of Public Health

 In the School of Public Health, students pursue a variety of disciplines focused on preventing disease and promoting improved health among entire communities and populations.
 Students work together to address some of the most difficult challenges to human health, from access to health care to violence and the return of infectious diseases.
 The School includes five departments: Nutrition and Dietetics, Health Informatics and Information Management, Healthcare Administration, Public Health, and Social Work.
-Undergraduate majors include Healthcare Administration, Foods and Nutrition, Nutrition and Dietetics, and Public Health.
-Graduate programs are offered in Healthcare Administration, Health Informatics and Analytics, Nutrition, Public Health, and Social Work in addition to a dietetic internship.
-There are also many joint-degree options for students in the School of Public Health.
+Undergraduate majors include Healthcare Administration, Health Information Management, Foods and Nutrition, Nutrition and Dietetics, and Public Health.
+Graduate programs are offered in Healthcare Administration, Health Informatics, Nutrition, Public Health, and Social Work in addition to a dietetic internship.
+There are also many dual-degree options for students in the School of Public Health.

 The problems that affect health and well-being are complex in nature, and their resolution requires professionals to collaborate in an interdisciplinary manner.
 Consequently, School of Public Health students in every degree program work in collaboration with students in other departments and even other schools, learning to address the increasingly complex needs of the individuals and communities they serve.